 I love having breakfast completely prepared the night before and just having to pop it in the oven in the morning.
 One of my favorite overnight breakfast casseroles is my baked Bananas Foster French toast with caramelized bananas.
-It’s right up there with my strawberry brioche French toast and my stuffed raspberry French toast.
+It’s right up there with my overnight strawberry French toast casserole and my stuffed raspberry French toast.
 The bananas make it so decadent – just like eating Bananas Foster for breakfast!

 Overnight French toast is made by soaking bread in milk and cream overnight so that that all of the liquid is absorbed.
 In the morning, you bake the recipe and end up with a super moist French toast that is almost like bread pudding.